 In contrast to the immutable objects in FP, in OOP object mutation is part of the game.
 So, calling a method will most likely also change some value of the object.

-One reason many developers still make use of OOP, especially when teaching programming, is that it is imperatively written.
+One reason many developers still use OOP, especially when teaching programming, is that it is imperatively written.
 This means the developer is explicit about what is happening where.
-The counterargument is that even using such an imperative style, it can be difficult to determine the current state of individual objects.
-Due to mutability, this can quickly lead to unforeseen consequences.
+Still, even using such an imperative style, it can be difficult to determine the current state of individual objects.
+Mutability means that this can quickly lead to unforeseen consequences.

 Use cases for object-oriented programming